alidehkhodaei/kotlin-cheat-sheet/README.md

 - A collection of key-value pairs
 - Keys must be unique
 - Immutable: mapOf(), or mutable: mutableMapOf()
+- Map: This is the basic interface for a read-only map of key-value pairs.
+- MutableMap: This is a subinterface of Map that allows for mutable operations such as adding or removing key-value pairs.
+- HashMap: This is an implementation of MutableMap that uses a hash table to store key-value pairs.
+- LinkedHashMap: This is an implementation of MutableMap that maintains the insertion order of key-value pairs.
+- SortedMap: This is an interface for a map that maintains its key-value pairs in sorted order.
+- TreeMap: This is an implementation of SortedMap.

 ```kotlin
 val map = mapOf(1 to "one", 2 to "two", 3 to "three")